Examination Yuan

-The Examination Yuan is the civil service commission branch, in charge of validating the qualification of civil servants, of the government of the Republic of China (Taiwan).
+The Examination Yuan is the civil service commission branch in charge of validating the qualification of civil servants of the government of the Republic of China (Taiwan).
 It has a president, a vice president, and seven to nine members, all of whom are nominated by the president of the republic and confirmed by the Legislative Yuan for four-year terms according to Republic of China laws.

 Organizational structure

 Members composition

 The Examination Yuan consists of a council with a president, a vice president, and seven to nine members.
 The leaders and members are nominated by the president of the republic and approved by Legislative Yuan for four-year terms.
-The incumbent 13th Examination Yuan was nominated by President Tsai Ing-wen on May 28, 2020, and later confirmed by Legislative Yuan on July 10, 2020.
-Members were inaugurated on September 1, 2020, and their terms expire on August 31, 2024.
+The most recent 14th Examination Yuan was nominated by President Lai Ching-te on May 31, 2024, and all nominations except one were later confirmed by Legislative Yuan on December 17, 2024.
+Members of the 14th Yuan were inaugurated on December 20, 2024, and their terms will expire on August 31, 2028.